egeek/corda/docs/source/hello-world-running.rst

     // On Mac
     build/nodes/runnodes

-This will start a terminal window for each node, and an additional terminal window for each node's webserver - eight terminal windows in all.
+This will start a terminal window for each node, and an additional terminal window for each node's webserver - five terminal windows in all.
 Give each node a moment to start - you'll know it's ready when its terminal windows displays the message, "Welcome to the Corda interactive shell.".